DotCorr/DCNative/README.md

 # 🚧 This CLI is Under Development

 ## 📌 Key Points
 DCFlight in short is a framework that renders actual native UI.
 Built on top of the flutter engine(Flutter engine here provides us the dart runtime and some utilities.
 More like Hermes in react native).
-As seen below DCFlight:
+As seen below for DCFlight IOS:
 ``` swift
 import dcflight